ariesbabu/ocp-gitp/docs/intro.md

    - Deploying serverless application on OCP
    - CICD of serverless application on OCP

-5. Workloads on OCP
-    -   Deploying Wordpress application on OCP
-    -   Setting up Nutanix Objects as for backup target
-    -   Deploying Kasten K10 backup application on OCP
-    -   Backup and Restore Wordpress

 6. Optional Labs

    - Deploy second OCP cluster using NCM
    - Deploying IDP for OCP